fdilke/bewl/bewl2/q_and_a.md

-or a test framework that is more Scala 3 friendly? work out exact rules with indentations, lambdas compiler option -Yindent-colons is your friend...?
+or a test framework that is more Scala 3 friendly? work out exact rules with indentations, lambdas compiler option -Yindent-colons is your friend...? this does in fact work, you just have to put up with red marks